In Uniswap v3, LP’s can concentrate their capital within custom price ranges, providing greater amounts of liquidity at desired prices.

 Next you need to choose a price range in which to provide liquidity.
 When making a price range decision, you should consider the degree to which you think prices will move over the course of your position's lifetime.
 You should also consider your willingness to actively manage the position as the market evolves, and the economics of transactions required to actively manage a position.

 If the price moves outside your specified range, then your position will be concentrated in one of the two assets and not earn trading fees until the price returns to their range.
-This visualization is helpful to understand how your assets are affected when the market price moves out of your price range.
+See the visualizations in this blog post to observe how your assets are affected when the market price moves out of range.

 Note that your price will snap to the nearest tick.
 Don't worry if you're unable to type in a nice round number!
 This is expected because of how ticks work in Uniswap v3.